dan-wiley/md_html_test/FOS-pages/testing.md

 # Add Testing to Prod Promotion

-In this activity, we will create a pipeline to test some endpoints.
+<p>In this activity, we will create a pipeline to test some endpoints.
 This activity aims to automate the testing of multiple endpoints at a time and gain time metrics.
-This test can be useful for mandating a successful dev env before promoting the code to prod.
+This test can be useful for mandating a successful dev env before promoting the code to prod.  </p>

-It would be best practice to make this test a separate pipeline and then call this pipeline from a new stage in the promote pipeline.
+> It would be best practice to make this test a separate pipeline and then call this pipeline from a new stage in the promote pipeline.

-Remember that in pipelines, the exit code of a command determines if a stage or step fails.
-After practicing some CLI commands, this assessment will require applying exit codes to a pipeline.
+<p>Remember that in pipelines, the exit code of a command determines if a stage or step fails.
+After practicing some CLI commands, this assessment will require applying exit codes to a pipeline.  </p>

-Try running the command below in Git Bash, macOS Terminal, or Linux.
+<p>Try running the command below in Git Bash, macOS Terminal, or Linux.  </p>

 ```
 # returns the web page, -f will fail if http error